Sorry, there are no matching results

 The questions in the updated tool are far more comprehensive than the original, unreformed tool however they still lack the nuances which are always present in working relationships, a shortcoming which is a real handicap of the tool.

-We have seen HMRC challenge the outcome of determinations arrived at by using the original CEST (NHS Digital) and that organisation’s reliance on it has not necessarily discharged its obligation to show ‘reasonable care’.
+We have seen HMRC challenge the outcome of determinations arrived at by using the CEST (NHS Digital and the Ministry of Justice) and that organisation’s reliance on it has not necessarily discharged its obligation to show ‘reasonable care’.

 So our conclusion is, although the upgraded CEST may be a step forward it still isn’t there yet.